- Research article

 Petrovic M, Locatelli I. Comparative effectiveness of pulmonary arterial hypertension drugs in treatment-naive patients: a network meta-analysis.
 J Comp Eff Res.
 2020b;9(1):7–22.

 Ryerson CJ, Nayar S, Swiston JR, Sin DD.
-Pharmacotherapy in pulmonary arterial hypertension: A systematic review and meta-analysis.
+Pharmacotherapy in pulmonary arterial hypertension: a systematic review and meta-analysis.
 Respir Res.
-2010;11:12 (no pagination).
+2010;11 (no pagination):12.

 Savarese G, Paolillo S, Costanzo P, D'Amore C, Cecere M, Losco T, Musella F, Gargiulo P, Marciano C, Perrone-Filardi P. Do changes of 6-minute walk distance predict clinical events in patients with pulmonary arterial hypertension?: a meta-analysis of 22 randomized trials.
 J Am Coll Cardiol.
 2012;60(13):1192–201.

-Savarese G, Musella F, DA C, Losco T, Marciano C, Gargiulo P, Rengo G, Dellegrottaglie S, Bossone E, Leosco D, et al. Haemodynamics, exercise capacity and clinical events in pulmonary arterial hypertension.
+Savarese G, Musella F, C DA, Losco T, Marciano C, Gargiulo P, Rengo G, Dellegrottaglie S, Bossone E, Leosco D, et al. Haemodynamics, exercise capacity and clinical events in pulmonary arterial hypertension.
 Eur Respir J. 2013;42(2):414–24.